uiuctml/npc-models/README.md

 All subsequent instructions assume the above project hierarchy.

-This project is designed to run within a dedicated Python virtual environment.
+This project is designed to run within a simple Python virtual environment.
 Create and activate the environment as follows:

 ```bash
 cd npc